Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 What are artwork labels and exhibit labels?

-Artwork, exhibit, and museum object labels provide answers to essential questions of what, who, when—and increasingly—the where and why of art pieces and museum objects.
+Exhibit labels for artwork or museum objects provide answers to essential questions: what, who, when—and increasingly—the where and why.
 They explain what this thing we’re looking at it is.
-Labels tell us who created this thing or where it originates, and when it was created.
-They explain what materials this thing is made from.
-They tell us what it’s used for, if it’s an object in a museum.
+Labels tell us who created this thing or where it originates, and explain when it was made.
+They tell us what materials it is made from, and what it’s used for, if it’s an object in a museum.

-Modern labels often provide context about an artist’s techniques, life experiences, or even the social context of a specific time an place.
-This practice invites visitors to more deeply connect with the art by connecting with the artist.
+Exhibit labels provide context about an artist’s techniques, life experiences, or even the social context of a specific time and place.
+This practice invites visitors to connect with the art by connecting with the artist.
 In 2023, a University of Pennsylvania study found that people enjoyed paintings more after reading about the artist and their techniques.
 Another study in 2017 found that people “spend most of their time with the label”, not the work itself.

 What are the different types of exhibit labels?

-Exhibit labels in museums and galleries come in three types: introduction labels, section labels, and object labels.
+Exhibit labels come in three types: introduction labels, section labels, and object labels.

-Introduction labels are the first label that someone sees when they enter an exhibit in a museum or gallery.
+Introduction labels are the first label that someone sees when they enter an exhibit.
 They use large font sizes with generous line spacing that can be read from several feet away.
 Introduction labels guide visitors into the themes of the art or objects they’ll see throughout the rest of the space.

-Section labels introduce visitors to a sub-topic, sub-theme, or area of the exhibit focused on something specific.
-These are sometimes called theme or topic labels.
+Section labels introduce visitors to a topic, theme, or area of the exhibit focused on something specific.
 Like introduction labels, they use large font sizes, and clear, concise descriptions.

 What to include in artwork labels